ReDI-School/html-css-berlin-2020-fall/lesson24/index.md

 ### Other grid properties
- - `column-gap` This let's us add space between each column (called 'gutters'), very handy!
+ - `column-gap` This lets us add space between each column (called 'gutters'), very handy!
  - `row-gap` Same, but for rows.

-There are lots of other grid properties, but i'd suggest getting comfortable with what we know so far, before checking them out.
+There are lots of other grid properties, but I'd suggest getting comfortable with what we know so far, before checking them out.

 ### Quiz